ibm-cloud-docs/containers/cs_network_policy.md

 Before you begin:
 1. [Install and configure the Calico CLI.](#cli_install)

-2. [Log in to your account.
+1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud ks cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.
   ```
   ibmcloud ks cluster config --cluster <cluster_name_or_ID> --admin --network
   ```
   {: pre}

 **To view network policies in clusters**:

 If you have a Windows machine, you must include the `--config=<filepath>/calicoctl.cfg` flag in all `calicoctl` commands.
-{: important}
+{: note}

 1. View the Calico host endpoint.
     ```